yuhui1038/Muse/README.md

 This repository is the official repository for "Muse: Towards Reproducible Long-Form Song Generation with Fine-Grained Style Control".
 In this repository, we provide the Muse model, training and inference scripts, pretrained checkpoints, and evaluation pipelines.

-## News and Updates

-* **2026.01.XX 🔥**: All datasets and models are now open-sourced! 🎶 The complete training dataset (116k songs), model weights, and evaluation pipelines are publicly available.

 <p align="center">
   <img src="assets/intro.jpg" width="800"/>
 </p>

+## News and Updates

+* **2026.01.11 🔥**: All datasets and models are now open-sourced! 🎶 The complete training dataset (116k songs), model weights, and codes are publicly available.

 ## Acknowledgments